 Students will participate in daily writing lessons where they will be learning to create texts through planning, creating and editing.
-In Term Three, writing lessons will focus on writing imaginative texts.
+In Term Three, writing lessons will focus on writing persuasive texts e.g., expositions and discussions.

-Speaking & Listening Tasks (Oral Language)

-Term Three focus:
+Speaking & Listening Tasks (Oral Language) Term Three focus:

-- communicating with increasing confidence in a range of contexts - listening for specific purposes and information, including instructions - identifying, reproducing and experimenting with rhythmic, sound and word patterns in poems, chants, rhymes and songs - exploring different ways of expressing emotions, including verbal, visual, body language and facial expressions

-- understanding that people use different systems of communication to cater to different needs and purposes and that many people may use sign systems to communicate with others - retelling familiar stories and events in logical sequence - describing in detail familiar places and things using adjectives - using figurative language (alliteration)
+- communicating with increasing confidence in a range of contexts - listening for specific purposes and information, including instructions - identifying, reproducing and experimenting with rhythmic, sound and word patterns in poems, chants, rhymes and songs - exploring different ways of expressing emotions, including verbal, visual, body language and facial expressions - understanding that people use different systems of communication to cater to different needs and purposes and that many people may use sign systems to communicate with others - retelling familiar stories and events in logical sequence - describing in detail familiar places and things using adjectives and using figurative language (alliteration)